 What I liked most of the Swiss trains is their punctuality, comfort, and convenience.
 Just like their clockwork, Swiss trains run with impeccable precision and efficiency.
 You can get just about anywhere quickly, comfortably and efficiently on the train and the views can’t be beaten.

 Like a seven-year-old kid, I stared out of the window enjoying the sweeping views of the Swiss countryside blanketed in snow.
 My eyes were sparkling like diamonds gazing at the mighty Alps, glistening turquoise blue lakes, deep black forests with frozen white tips, rushing rivers with frozen waterfalls and charming chalets and churches dotted around snowy fields.
-The natural beauty of the countryside charmingly contrasted with the views of the culturally rich cities like Zurich and Bern.
+The natural beauty of the countryside is charmingly contrasted with the views of culturally rich cities like Zurich and Bern.
 In between my 2h 20 minutes journey from Zurich to Interlaken, I took out time to enjoy a hot cup of coffee served at my seat.
 You could also enjoy a freshly prepared meal on board, either in the dining car or at your place.

 The laid-back countryside life of Interlaken